henrituol/henrituol/README.md

 I’m a doctoral researcher in musicology at the University of Helsinki looking for job opportunities in the fields of Business Intelligence and data analysis.

-I'm currently learning Python, Java, Go, Django, Javascript, React, HTML, and CSS.
+I'm currently learning Python, Java, Go, Django, Javascript, React, Vue HTML, and CSS.
 Also, I've been creating websites with Ghost and WordPress.